b-reich/latex-docker/README.md

 ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/chillfre4k/latex/latest?style=flat-square)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/b-reich/latex-docker/ci?style=flat-square)

+# Github Docker Registry
+I no longer use the Github Docker Registry because the upload timeouts.

 # latex-docker
 A docker container which provide texlive-full and some other need tools.
 You can also use this in your CI/CD.